Skip to main content

 Angular Acceleration

 Angular acceleration is the rate of change of angular velocity over time, typically measured in radians per second squared (rad/s²).
 It can be positive or negative, depending on whether the angular velocity is increasing or decreasing.
-In this scenario, determining the sign of angular acceleration involves analyzing the change in angular velocity from negative to positive over the specified time interval.
+In this scenario, the angular acceleration can be determined by analyzing the change in angular velocity from -6.00 rad/s to +4.00 rad/s over the time interval of 7 seconds.

 Recommended video: